Terms and Conditions for Receiving Financial Aid

 Pay your own fees and other charges by the due date if your aid is delayed.
 Fees are due prior to the beginning of each semester.
 If not paid when due, you are subject to a late fee and/or cancellation of registration.

-Do not drop any of your classes or withdraw from Montana Tech without checking first with the Enrollment Processing Office or the Director of Financial Aid.
+Do not drop any of your classes or withdraw from Montana Tech without checking first with the Director of Financial Aid or Enrollment Services.
 If you drop below the required minimum credit load or fail to complete the appropriate number of credit hours, your financial aid may be canceled and/or repayment required.

 Always communicate in a thorough and timely manner by responding immediately to all correspondence from our office.
 Always include your Student ID on correspondence or when you leave telephone messages.
 Keep photocopies of all forms and documents you submit to all agencies and offices.